 What do I do if I see a baby crow on the ground?

-If you spot a young crow in a vulnerable area, or with no adult birds visible in the area, call the BC SPCA Animal Helpline 1-855-622-7722 for advice and assistance.
+Many times, the young birds are fine to be left alone.
+However, if you spot a young crow in a vulnerable area, with an injury, or with no adult birds visible in the area, call the BC SPCA Animal Helpline 1-855-622-7722 for advice and assistance.

 Want to receive more stories like this, right in your inbox?
 Subscribe to WildSense, our bi-monthly wildlife newsletter.